 This step is only relevant for fleet operators with existing fleets.
 It doesn’t matter if your fleet is made up of saloon cars or delivery trucks; you need to create a transition timeline that’s realistic and in line with EV industry realities.

 How many vehicles do you currently have in your fleet, how soon do you wish to electrify your fleet, and which parts of your business will your first few electric fleets serve?
 These are some of the questions that’ll help determine how your fleet upgrade and transition plan will turn out.

 - Build your Routes around Charging Infrastructure:

-The best thing any electric fleet operator can do when defining their strategy is to keep the following in mind, “go where the power is,” that means you should run your routes in such a way that by the time each vehicle runs out of power they’ll already be in their next checkpoint.
-It might take some computer science skills as your fleet increases, but always endeavor to design routes with charging and support stations spaced out at a reasonable distance from each other.
+The best thing any electric fleet charging operator can do when defining their strategy is to keep the following in mind, “go where the power is,” that means you should run your charging network in such a way that by the time each vehicle runs out of power they’ll already be in their next checkpoint.
+It might take some computer science skills as your fleet charging increases, but always endeavour to design routes with charging and support stations spaced out at a reasonable distance from each other.

 Charging Solution Options for Fleet Operators

 When fleet operators are going through electrifying their fleets, one question that almost always gets asked is; what type of charging solution can I use to power my fleet?
 When choosing a charging solution, it’s essential to build a system that’s just robust enough for your current reality while being flexible enough to grow effortlessly when the need arises.